 PHYSICAL OR PSYCHOLOGICAL TRAUMA

 Hair follicles do not continuously produce hair, but instead, go through carefully timed cycles of growth and shedding.
 Any significant physical trauma, such as an accidental injury, major surgery, or even crash dieting that starves the body of necessary protein, can disrupt that cycle and cause the follicles to shed hair all at once, a condition called telogen effluvium hair loss.
 In some cases, sudden emotional trauma or long-term stress can produce changes in eating and sleeping patterns that result in similar symptoms.

 Commonly known as ringworm of the scalp, tinea capitis is a highly contagious fungal infection that causes hair loss in circular patches on the scalp.
 Unlike alopecia areata, an unrelated condition that can cause similar circular bald patches, tinea capitis is most commonly contracted by touching the skin of an infected person or by using combs, bedding, or other objects that have been used by an infected person.
 It can affect people of any age, but is particularly common among children and is actually one of the most common causes of hair loss in children worldwide.

-Fortunately, many of these environmental factors result in hair loss that can be easily treated through our non-surgical hair replacement techniques.
-If you are concerned that you might be experiencing increased hair loss, you can come in to Infiniti hair Club for a complete diagnosis.
+Fortunately, many of these environmental factors result in hair loss treatment in India that can be easily treated through our non-surgical hair replacement techniques.
+If you are concerned that you might be experiencing increased hair loss, you can come into Infiniti hair Club for a complete diagnosis.